Central Tokyo > Chiyoda Ward > Akihabara

 It is best to visit Akihabara on Sunday afternoon when the main road, Chuo Dori, is pedestrianized, allowing you to stroll down and appreciate the gigantic posters and billboards which hang from the buildings either side.

 History of Akihabara

-Despite its associated as an electronics mecca, the first markets in fact the area sold vegetables and fresh produce—it was not until the Sino-Japanese war in the 1930s that the focus moved to electronic components and radios as wireless communication spread.
+Despite its prominence as an electronics mecca, the first markets in the area sold vegetables and fresh produce.
+It was not until the Sino-Japanese war in the 1930s that the focus moved to electronic components as the demand for wireless radios grew.

-After Japan’s defeat in 1945, technicians and electronic engineers found lucrative work fixing electronic devices from the odds and ends that could be salvaged during the commodity-scare post-war years.
-These repair men offered their services from open-air stalls until in 1949 they were prohibited from trading outside by the American occupiers, and so clubbed together to move their stalls indoors.
+After Japan’s defeat in 1945, technicians and electrical engineers found lucrative work fixing electronic devices from the odds and ends that could be salvaged during the commodity-scare post-war years.
+These repair men offered their services from open-air stalls until in 1949 they were prohibited from trading outside by the American occupiers, and so clubbed together to move indoors.
 Radio Kaikan, a warren of small indoor alleyways just north of the station, is the best relic from this history.

 As Japan’s economy began its rapid ascent in the 1960s, Akihabara was well-placed to cater for the increasing demand for white goods—refrigerators and color televisions slowly began to encroach on the shelf space of the LEDs and transistors.
 But in the 1970s, 80s and 90s chains such as Bic Camera and Yodobashi Camera spread their footprint nationwide, providing consumers with local access to the latest in electronic gadgets, and threatening Akihabara’s raison d’etre.

 In the 1990s its niche moved from electronic components to figurines, anime, and comic books as a section of the next generation sought escapism from the rigid sarariiman lifestyle that awaited many of them after education, and over the next two decades Akihabara became the mecca of otaku culture that we know today.